ratnania/ratnania.github.io/_posts/2022-02-01-building-cas-part-2.md

 In this post, we will add the following things

 - Vector functions
-- the differential operators **curl** and **div**
 - the algebraic operation **dot**

-Finally, we will see what are the additional calculus identities that we will be able to cover.

 ## Space of vector functions